jamie-anson/Project-Beacon/Website/llm-benchmark/README.md

 - Verify Docker daemon is running

 ### Runtime Issues
-- Models download on first run (may take 5-10 minutes)
+- Models download on first run (may take 5-10 minutes).
+To avoid repeated downloads, use the shared volume (`ollama-cache`) or prewarm via `make prewarm-all`.
 - Increase container memory if models fail to load
 - Check `/tmp/benchmark_results.json` for output